hpi-dhc/PharMe/app/README.md

 The app displays user-specific [PGx](../docs/GLOSSARY.md) information.

-Once the user imports his genomic data into the app general [PGx](../docs/GLOSSARY.md) guidelines can be filtered to fit the genomic variation of the user.
+Once the user imports their genomic data into the app general [PGx](../docs/GLOSSARY.md) guidelines can be filtered to fit the genomic variation of the user.

-The user can then search for medications and receives information about whether the medication can be used with a standard dose or if the treatment should be changed.
+The user can then search for drugs and receives information about whether the drug can be used with a standard dose or if the treatment should be changed.
 Any treatment changes should be approved by a physician as well.
 To inform the physician of the [pharmacogenomic](../docs/GLOSSARY.md) situation the application offers to export a detailed description.
-Further, the application offers a report about potentially dangerous or unsuitable [medications](../docs/GLOSSARY.md).
+Further, the application offers a report about potentially dangerous or unsuitable [drugs](../docs/GLOSSARY.md).
 To ensure a general comprehension of [PGx](../docs/GLOSSARY.md) and data security the app provides additional information on a FAQ page.
 You can see the mentioned pages in the table below.